rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3c-nordmart-pipelines.md

 Here we have defined a basic pipeline which clones the repository when it is triggered, builds its image and Helm chart, and finally updates the version of application.
 5. To deploy our Helm chart to the cluster, we need an ArgoCD application that points to this chart.
-   Navigate to `<TEAM_NAME>/00-argocd-apps/00-build` in the `nordmart-apps-gitops-config`.
+   Navigate to `<TENANT_NAME>/00-argocd-apps/00-build` in the `nordmart-apps-gitops-config`.
 You will see a file named `tekton-pipelines.yaml` with the following content:
 ```

    apiVersion: argoproj.io/v1alpha1
    kind: Application
    metadata:
-     name: <TEAN_NAME>-build-tekton-pipelines
+     name: <TENANT_NAME>-build-tekton-pipelines
      namespace: openshift-gitops
      labels:
        stakater.com/tenant: <TEAN_NAME>